MARCH 12, 2015

 Personal Accounts of Heads of International Organisations

+Many heads of international organizations such as @GuyRyder, the Director General of ILO, @PKraehenbuehl, the Commissioner-General of UNRWA and @GrazianoDaSilva, the Director General of FAO started on Twitter the day they assumed their new roles.
 Mukhisa Kituyi’s first act after taking office as new Secretary General of the United Nations Conference on Trade and Development (UNCTAD) on 2 September 2013 was to set up his personal branded Twitter account @UNCTADKituyi.

-Twitter has played a crucial role in the election of the new head of the World Trade Organisation (WTO).
+Twitter played a crucial role in the election of the new head of the World Trade Organisation (WTO).
 Four of the nine candidates had a Twitter account for their election campaigns.
 The Brazilian foreign ministry had set two Twitter accounts in English (@AzevedoWTO) and in Spanish/Portuguese (@AzevedoOMC) for its successful candidate, diplomat Roberto Azevêdo.
-The campaigns accounts have been deleted and the new director general of the WTO now tweets personally as @WTODGAZEVEDO.
+The campaigns accounts have been deleted and the new director general of the WTO now tweets as @WTODGAZEVEDO.
 In her bid to become managing director of the International Monetary Fund (IMF), Christine Lagarde opened a Twitter account in May 2011 and sat down for a “Lagarde chat” answering questions from her followers.

 The Most Prolific International Organisations